Heart of Greenwich

 January 2018 Permission to start and detailed design work begins

 April 2018 Updated website launched www.st-alfege.org

 May 2018 Rebecca Parrant, Heritage Engagement and Interpretation Manager joins team.
-Rebecca will be working closely with volunteers to develop research materials which will help shape the heritage displays inside the church.
-Find out more about the Interpretation research volunteer role here.
-If anyone is interested in supporting the research project please email Rebecca.
+Rebecca is working closely with volunteers to develop research materials which will help shape the heritage displays inside the church.

 July 2018 Original drawing by Sir James Thornhill discovered in St Alfege Church archive

 September 2018 Tender documentation sent to shortlisted contractors.
 Decision due November (Tbc)